timmyoder/ISDownload/README.md

 Download data from [NOAA ISD](https://www.ncdc.noaa.gov/isd) weather stations.
 Just provide an input CSV file with 'USAF', 'WBAN' columns to download raw hourly weather data files from NOAA and parse them to CSVs.

+If you don't know the USAF and WBAN of the weather station, you can use [this tool](https://github.com/timmyoder/isd_station_lookup) to look up the closest weather station to a Lat/Lon point (or list points).

 ## Using the tool